deepstreamIO/deepstream.io-website/content/tutorials/20-core/70-datasync/60-storing-data/index.md

 ## Writing your own connector
 If you can't find a connector for your system of choice, you can also write your own quite easily in C++ with Node bindings or in Node.js.
 If you're happy with the way your connector turned out, please consider contributing it.
 To do so, have a look at deepstream's [contribution guidelines](/info/contribution-guidelines/)

-For a guide into how to implement your own connection, please refer to the [storage plugin](../../../guides/plugins/storage/) and [cache plugin](../../../guides/plugins/cache/) guides.
+For a guide into how to implement your own connection, please refer to the [custom plugin](/tutorials/custom-plugins/an-overview/) guides.